 In addition to its environmental sustainability, jamdani fabric also has social sustainability benefits.
 The production of jamdani fabric provides employment opportunities for artisans in rural communities.
 This helps to preserve traditional crafts and supports local economies.

-The history of jamdani fabric goes back to the Mughal era.
-The finest jamdani fabrics were those made for royal families and nobility robes.
-In the last few centuries, this type of fabric-making has been refined as a craft tradition carried out mainly by women hand weavers in West Bengal, who produce about 80% of the world's production of these fabrics today.
+During the Mughal era, the finest Jamdani fabrics were made for royal families and nobility robes.
+Today, the craft of producing Jamdani fabrics is mainly carried out by women hand weavers in West Bengal, who produce approximately 80% of the world's production of this fabric.